 Research by Escape the City found that 49% of respondents want a clearer sense of purpose in their professional life as a result of the pandemic, and as the research notes, that sense of shared purpose allows connections to be rebuilt – after months of home-working – within teams and between employer and employee.

 So defining your ESG strategy and mission is vital for employee retention and recruitment.
 Unfortunately, far too many businesses communicate externally first around ESG.
-Examples include setting and publicising their carbon reduction targets, without explaining what this means for employees’ travel policies.
+For example by setting and publicising their carbon reduction targets, without explaining what this means for employees’ travel policies.

-This outside-first approach risks dissatisfaction and exposes you to greenwashing, as well as cutting off a valuable communication channel in the shape of employee advocacy.
+This outside-first approach risks dissatisfaction and may expose you to greenwashing, as well as cutting off a valuable communication channel in the shape of employee advocacy.

 Those employees who take a particular interest in ESG issues can become your spokespeople.
 Depending on the size and nature of your business, they can be drawn from across a range of disciplines and levels.
 Empowering employees in this way also helps demonstrate your commitment to the values which underpin ESG.